 ABA’s many treatment methodologies make it highly adaptable to individual needs.
 Some children may be more responsive in a natural environment versus a structured treatment setting.
 Many children respond well to therapeutic styles that let them “take the lead” in sessions, while others learn more quickly when the therapist directs activity with a targeted approach.

-ABA can be adapted to group settings.
+ABA therapy for autism can be adapted to group settings.
 Its tools can be used in play-based settings rather than just the classroom or in one-to-one therapy sessions.
 ABA has also spawned numerous therapeutic methods, including Pivotal Response Training (PRT), the Early Start Denver Model, and Incidental Teaching.
 These methods often include modifications and aspects from other therapeutic fields, but also incorporate many fundamental ideas of ABA.
 We should note here that PRT and the Denver Model are not employed at Spectrum of Hope.

 Across all of these approaches, ABA is about helping children and adults with autism reach concrete behavioral goals.
 The best way to attain such goals depends on each individual’s unique needs, so ABA practitioners must remain flexible and choose the right treatment style for each person.
 Most contemporary ABA therapists understand the critical need to recognize and accommodate how people with autism experience the world, not fight it.
 With this bedrock principle in mind, ABA therapy can help those with autism develop social and life skills without trying to fit them into an uncomfortable mold or erase their individuality.
 Instead, ABA therapy gives them the skills they need to learn and thrive in new situations as they grow.